My Life: From Rage to Reason

 By Serena Pickle © 2010

 Serena is doing very well these days.
-She teaches in her field and just got married.
-No stranger would ever know that her future did not always look
+She teaches in her field and no stranger would ever know that her future did not always look

 Hello!
 My name is Serena and I’d like to take you through the journey of my life so far.